 Chestertown Hydrant Mapping Project

-The goal is to complete the fire hydrant map in Chestertown, Maryland by having personnel walk and map fire hydrants on site, therefore revising a previous map.
-This will help determine if new fire hydrants should be installed in neighborhoods that may be at risk.
-Most of the fire hydrants are mapped with a buffer to show how far certain fire hydrants are from one another.
+The goal of this project is to complete the fire hydrant map in Chestertown, Maryland by having personnel walk and map fire hydrants on site to revise a previous map.
+This will help determine where new fire hydrants should be installed in neighborhoods that may be at risk.
+Most of the fire hydrants are mapped with a buffer to show how far fire hydrants are from one another.
 After meeting with the Chestertown Fire Department, we discussed the analysis of the hydrants and produced a more detailed project.

 The Chestertown Fire Department wants to have a color coded map of the pressures (gallons/min) of each fire hydrant, a report of the functional water valves georeferenced in an attribute table, and a buffer radius (length of hoses) between fire hydrants.
 Also they would like to include Kent County along with Chestertown, MD and the area around it.
-This would mean having an ID number of hydrants typed from the late 1980’s information to see which has pressure and which do not.
-The Chestertown Volunteer Fire Department should know where all of the fire hydrants are located in Chestertown to insure the safety of the community.
+This would mean having an ID number of hydrants typed from the late 1980’s information to see which have pressure and which do not.
+The Chestertown Volunteer Fire Department should know where all of the fire hydrants are located in Chestertown to ensure the safety of the community.